 This event offers the alternative of riding over a shorter distance.
+The course record of 2:49:37 was set by Ryan Norsworthy in 2015.
 The 62-Mile Ride is limited to 100 riders.

 - Both courses are open to vehicular traffic.
 As such, all riders are required to adhere to State of Illinois Rules of the Road.